Understanding Mushroom Substrates

 Put a lid on the bucket and let the mixture soak for 40 minutes, then remove the lid and give it a good stir.
 Put the lid back on and let it cool for 4 hours.

 Most mushrooms will grow on this type of substrate, although some might require additional supplements for better growth.
-This coco coir and vermiculite mixture is often used as a manure substitute since manure is not always available (and this usually smells better).
+This coco coir and vermiculite mixture is often used as a manure substitute since manure is not always available.

 Bring a pot of water to a boil, then let it cool down and soak some cardboard with it.
 You can mix in some coffee grounds too.
 This is an easy and economical substrate to make.